RaoNikitha/DifferentialTestingWASM/README.md

 ```

 ## 3. Utils
-The data loaders and other data specific utilities are in `/utils/data_utils.py`
+The data loaders and other data specific utilities are in `/code/utils/data_utils.py`

-The model specific utilities are in `/utils/model_utils.py`
+The model specific utilities are in `/code/utils/model_utils.py`

-All the prompts are in `/utils/prompt_utils.py`
+All the prompts are in `/code/utils/prompt_utils.py`

 ## 4. Evaluation
+All the evaluation scripts are under `/code/evaluation/`
 ### 4.1.
 Setup instructions for each WASM implementation
 We setup the four different WASM implementations by following the guidelines in the respective repositories.
 - [WASM Spec implementation](https://github.com/WebAssembly/spec)